 Part 2.
 Recover Deleted Text Messages on iPhone from iCloud/iTunes Backup for Free

 This solution is applicable to case 1: you can restore your device from iCloud or iTunes backup in order to get back the deleted text messages.

 1. Restore Deleted iPhone Messages from iTunes Backup

 - Simply connect your phone to the computer and then launch iTunes.

 - Click on the device icon once it shows up in iTunes.

-If you don't want to lose all the other data on your device in order to recover the lost text messages, you can use the steps in Option 2 which will view your iTunes backup first to prevent from choosing a wrong backup.
+- If you're not sure whether the iTunes backup file you choose contains the deleted text messages, you can use option 2 from Part 3 which allows you to view your iTunes backup first to prevent you from choosing a wrong backup.

-3.2 Restore Deleted iPhone Text Messages from iCloud Backup
+2. Restore Deleted iPhone Text Messages without Computer - from iCloud Backup

 Step 1: Go to Settings > General > Reset on your iPhone, then choose "Erase All Content and Settings".